bloominstituteoftechnology/java-orders/README.md

 * Implement seed data using SQL statements
 * Explain and use Spring Data Relationships
 * Use the JsonIgnoreProperties annotation to prevent infinite loops
-* Use H2 Console and H2 IntelliJ integration to explore data

 ## Introduction

 This is a basic database scheme with customers, orders, and sales agents.
-This Java Spring REST API application will provide endpoints for clients to read various data sets contained in the applications data.
+This Java Spring REST API application will provide endpoints for clients to read various data sets contained in the application's data.

-Using the provided seed data, a successful application will return the follow data based on the given endpoint.
-Expand the section of the endpoint to see the data that is returned.

 ### Database layout